BUEC500C1/twitter-summarizer-rest-service-jyueling/README.md

 ## twitter-summarizer-rest-service-jyueling
-This assignment allows multithreads to get tweets and image from twitter then convert it to videos according to each twitter accounts.
-Each frame of the video is 3 seconds.
+This assignment allows homework 4 video converter to run AWS, and using Flask as the WEB platform.

-## Requirement
+## Reference

 Get credentials of Twitter API, Google Vision API and ffmpeg